toufiq-austcse/make-my-event/README.md

  - [x] Event CRUD
  - [x] Hosts can make post in an event
  - [x] Swagger
- - [ ] Visitors can reserve ticket in any event
+ - [x] Visitors can reserve ticket in any event
+ - [x] Sending confirmation  mail by Mailgun
  - [ ] Payment Integration

 **Services**